 01 of 04

 Set the temperature on your iron for the fabric you are using.
-Use the correct temperature because too hot an iron can melt some fibers and ruin your fabric and if the iron is not hot enough, it can't do the intended task properly.
-How to Select the Correct Iron Temperature
+Use the correct temperature because if the iron is too hot it can melt some fibers and ruin your fabric and if the iron is not hot enough, it can't do the intended task properly.

 Use the iron to set the stitches in the fabric by pressing the seam exactly as it was sewn.